 In relation to the management of general park land, due to the large number of parks and reserves within the Hawkesbury area, not all reserves can be sprayed for broad leaf weeds.
 Priorities go to regional and district parks.

 All spraying is in accordance to Council’s ‘Pesticide Notification Plan’.
 For further information on the pesticide Notification Plan, please click here

 Boat Ramps and Jettys

-Council has a formal boat ramp at Governor Phillip Park, Windsor that is open 24hrs.
-This gives boats access to the Hawkesbury River.
-Please note that the Park is closed to boating up to five times a year due to major boating events like the Bridge to Bridge.
+Council has a formal boat ramp at Governor Phillip Park, Windsor, to give boating access to the Hawkesbury River.
+The ramp is open to the public 24hrs except during major boating events like the Bridge to Bridge.
 The dates of these closures are advertised prior to the events.

 Council has three canoe access jetties located at: Macquarie Park, Freemans Reach; Hanna Park, North Richmond and Colo Park, Colo.
 These give access to the Hawkesbury and Colo Rivers.(attached is a photo of the Governor Phillip Park boat ramp)

 Informal canoe access to the Hawkesbury river can be achieved at: Yarramundi Reserve, Yarramunid; Navua Reserve, Grose Wold; Skeleton Rocks Reserve, Lower Portland;

 Informal canoe access to the Colo River can be achieved at Upper Colo Reserve, Upper Colo and Skeleton Rocks Reserve, Lower Portland.

 Informal canoe access to the Macdonald River can be achieved at St Albans Park, St Albans.

 Council carries out other maintenance works in parks and reserves throughout the year, such as: